6 Consulting Frameworks for Small Business (Guide + Worksheets)

 The 3Cs Strategy Model

-The 3C’s model is a classic strategy model.
-Whether you are a management consultant hired to improve costs, or a technology consultant tasked with adding infrastructure, the 3C’s model can support analyzing intrinsic and extrinsic factors to develop sustainable solutions.
+The 3Cs model is a classic strategy model.
+Whether you are a management consultant hired to improve costs, or a technology consultant tasked with adding infrastructure, the 3Cs model can help with analyzing intrinsic and extrinsic factors to develop sustainable solutions.

-The 3C’s—customer, competition, company—is a strategy framework developed by Japanese strategy guru, Kenichi Ohmae.
-The model asserts that in the construction of a business strategy, information gathering and analysis should be centered on three key factors: the customer, the competition, and the corporation.
+The 3Cs—customer, competition, company—is a strategy framework developed by Japanese strategy guru Kenichi Ohmae.
+This model asserts that in the construction of a business strategy, information gathering, and analysis should be centered on three key factors: the customer, the competition, and the corporation.
 Proper analysis can help companies achieve a sustained competitive advantage.

-According to Ohmae, it is only by integrating these three C’s that a sustained competitive advantage can exist.
+According to Ohmae, it’s only by integrating these three Cs that a sustained competitive advantage can exist.
 Think of these key factors as the strategic triangle of independent contracting.
-As an independent, you have the ability to set a flexible schedule and work from home, but you are also responsible for providing your own job security.
-It is important to think through both the financial and emotional considerations of supporting your own income.
+As an independent, you are able to set a flexible schedule and work from home, but you are also responsible for providing your own job security.
+It’s important to think through both the financial and emotional considerations of supporting your own income.

 CORPORATION